GeoDaCenter/covid-v3/README.md

 More information about the Geoda project can be found [here](https://geodacenter.github.io/).

 ## COLLABORATORS
 The US Covid Atlas was comprised of a coalition of research partners that were been integral to developing and expanding the Covid Atlas to meet the needs of health practitioners, planners, researchers, and the public.
-This was and remains an open-source, collaborative project.

 ### Team
 Check out the **Team** page for more information about the many contributors to the *Atlas*: [https://uscovidatlas.org/about#team](https://uscovidatlas.org/about#team).